 Our new kennel name is: RIVERLAND WHITES

 Please note that we have changed our kennel name already a few years ago.
 I only don't know how to change the name of a website without losing all its content. ;) I really loved the kennel name "Polarbear", because White Shepherd puppies remind me so much of fat cuddly polar bear cubs.
 Sadly, it was found that a breeder in America is using a similar kennel name, and so we had to change ours.
 However, our new name is just as good, too, as it refers to the region where we started breeding our beautiful dogs in Australia, and to their prestine white colour.
 However, we no longer live in the Riverland, but south of Adelaide, on a farm near Aldinga Beach, but I am not going to change the name again, to avoid confusion.

-Pictured: Riverland Whites Enchanted KUKU (born March 2013), the mother of our current litter (her first) and below her mother ENVY (retired)
+Pictured: Riverland Whites Enchanted KUKU (born March 2013), our current breeding "bitch" and below her mother ENVY (retired)

 Weekend fun on the reef in Aldinga Beach Doggie Christmas Do I really look drunk?

 White Shepherd Dogs come basically in 2 coat varieties, shorthair and longhair, but there can be many steps of coat length in between and in case of doubt we say that such in-between dogs have a "glamour coat".
 The white coat can be purely white or can have some creme/apricot colour (it is not considered a fault) and they should have dark eyes and black noses (while pinkish noses are allowed, too).
 They have long straight backs and a more sensitive nature than today's black & tan German Shepherds.
 Further below you will find a few links for you which explain the history of the breed and how it got its new international name - the "White Swiss Shepherd Dog" (Berger Suisse Blanc).